 How to remove varnish from wood?

 Varnish, lacquer, Shellac and other clear products protect wood furniture against scratches, scuffs and stains.
 Sanding is a good way to remove varnish from wood, as are chemical strippers.
-Heat guns are a bridge too far, usually unnecessarily harsh for varnish.
+Heat guns aren’t necessary, as they’re too harsh for varnish.

 Recommended products for wooden garden furniture